Forms, online declarations and materials

-Online mandates should be used for obtaining clients’ signatures.
+Online declarations should be used for obtaining clients’ signatures.

 In some cases we have also provided a data capture form.
 Use of the data capture forms, which can also be downloaded, is optional.
 They are intended for gathering all the relevant information about the case.

-For more information about client online mandates and data capture forms, and to download them, please go here.
+For more information about client online declarations and data capture forms, and to download them, please go here.

 Once you have successfully completed an application online there is an option to print the application.
 This is the simplest and most efficient way to obtain the client’s signature if you are completing the application online while the client is in your office.
 At the bottom of the printout, there is a space for the client's signature.